plebbit/plebbit-react-hooks/README.md

   - in parallel:
     3. the feed's loaded feed subscribes to the feed's page number change
     4. on each page number change, rebuild the loaded feeds with extra posts for the new page
+  - in parallel:
+    3. each feed subscribes to accountsStore changing
+    4. on each accounts change, like a blockedAddress added for example, updateFeeds

 #### Flow of incrementing a feed's page